 How Much CBD Wax Should You Use?

 Different CBD extracts have different potencies, so it’s always good to know how concentrated your CBD dab is.
 Generally, it’s recommended to start small and see how your body reacts.
 Most CBD dab users use 1-2 crumb-sized pieces per dose.
 Though it doesn’t look like much, note that these substances are very potent.
 Start with a very small serving, then add more if you feel like your body can take it.

 Do take into account that alcohol-based extracts should never be smoked or dabbed, as they’re designed for oral consumption.
 Only dab extracts that are specifically intended for that purpose.
 Want to learn more about the best ways to incorporate CBD into your life safely?
 Join 50k+ others on our newsletter!

-Do you have more questions about CBD dabs?
+If you are new to CBD and interested to see how it can benefit you, be sure to shop Made By Hemp.
+Have more questions about CBD dabs?
 Leave a comment below or chat us!